 Price: $649.00 | Brush Roll: AirTeq Floor Brush | Dust Trapping: HEPA Filter | Container: FilterBag | On Board Accessories: 3 Tools | Weight: 19.4 pounds

 Whether you are looking for a powerful vacuum for a commercial space or a model that can finally handle the grit and grime of your busy home, this Miele unit can easily deliver.
-It has a 36-foot operating radius, and comes with an “AirTeq” brush roll, which provides automated suction changes that decrease suction over carpet but increase it over hard flooring.
-The head comes with an LED headlight and six separate suction settings so you can also take manual control when necessary.
+It has a 36-foot operating radius, and comes with an “AirTeq” brush roll, which provides automated suction changes that decrease suction over the carpet but increase it over hard flooring.
+The head comes with an LED headlight and six separate suction settings, so you can also take manual control when necessary.
 Accessibility options include a telescoping wand and a surprisingly comfortable handle grip, too.

 Two points in balance of our praise: first, $650 is a lot to spend on a vacuum cleaner.
-Understanding this, we advise you look for discounts or refurbished models if you need a powerful canister model but can’t afford the listed price.
+Understanding this, we advise you to look for discounts or refurbished models if you need a powerful canister model but can’t afford the listed price.

 #2 Pick Dyson Cinetic Animal Canister Vacuum – Best Canister Vacuum for Pet Hair